Livingston County Sheriff

 Livingston County Sheriff’s Merit Commission:

 The duties of the Commission are to accept applications and to screen applicants through written examinations, agility tests and oral interviews.
 Upon successfully qualifying applicants, the Commission prepares a certified list for the Sheriff’s use.
 The Sheriff’s office conducts investigations of background, reputation, character, employment records, and a psychological test.
 The Commission also tests Sheriff’s personnel for promotions.
-The current members are: Joan Bullard, Terry Sullivan, and Mike Trainor.
+The current members are: Joan Bullard, Terry Sullivan, and Denny Stephens.

 From I-55 take exit 197 and go East on Rt.
 116 into Pontiac.
 Go straight through 3 stoplights over the railroad tracks.
 Take the second right, which is West Street.
 Road ends at the Public Safety Complex.